EdwinLi09/Pong/README.md

-This project is an interactive Pong game developed using the Pygame library.
-It features realistic game physics, collision detection, and a user-friendly interface.
-The game includes event loops that keyboard inputs for precise paddle control, ensuring an optimal user experience.<br />
+# Pong Game
-The main features of this project include:
+This project contains an interactive Pong game developed using Pygame library.
+The game features realistic physics, collision detection, and a user-friendly interface, providing an optimal user experience.
+It includes event loops that handle keyboard inputs for precise paddle control.

-1. Accurate simulation of ball and paddle movements.
+# Project Features
-2. Strong collision detection for an ideal gameplay experience.
+- Accurate simulation of ball and paddle movements.
-3. Built-in and responsive interface for enhanced user interation
+- Strong collision detection for an ideal gameplay experience.
-4. Smooth and accurate paddle control through well-implemented event loops and keyboard inputs.
+- Built-in and responsive interface for enhanced user interaction.

-Technical Details:
+- Well-implemented event loops and keyboard inputs ensure smooth and accurate paddle control.

-1. Python
+# Getting Started
-2. Pygame
+- Open the file using Visual Code Studio.
-3. Object-Oriented Programming (OOP)
+- Make sure to install pygame.
-4. Visual Studio Code
+- Run the main python file.